rems-project/sail-x86-from-acl2/doc/FutureWork.md

 ### Registers

-Currently register definitions and their getters and setters are written by hand in `handwritten2.sail`.
+Currently register definitions and their getters and setters are written by hand in `handwritten.sail`.
 It would be better to automatically generate these using information in `concrete-state.lisp` and/or `abstract-state.lisp`.
 It would probably be prudent to do this using some custom code, similar to how `utilities.lisp` is partially translated in `generateUtils.py`.

 ### Linking Handwritten Functions